metalsoft-io/terraform-provider-metalcloud/README.md

 }

 //this is an infrastructure reference.
 It is needed to avoid a cyclic dependency where the
-//infrastructure depends on the resoruces and vice-versa.
+//infrastructure depends on the resources and vice-versa.
 This will create the infrastructure if it does not exist
 //if the create_if_not_exists flag is set to true data "metalcloud_infrastructure" "infra" {